wusai2333/trib/doc/lab1.md

 key-value pair service that can be called via RPC.
 In particular you need to:

-1. Implement a key-value storage server type that fits `trib.Store` interface and takes http RPC requests from the network.
+1. Implement a key-value storage server type that wraps a `trib.Store` interface object and takes http RPC requests from the network.
 2. Implement a key-value storage client type that fits `trib.Store` interface and RPCs a remote key-value pair server.